SEUNGHO-Y00/MSSE/CHEM277A/README.md

 ## 5. Introduction to SQL

-## 6. Feature Analysis, Engineering and Encoding
+## 6. Feature Analysis, Engineering and Encoding // feature selection and analysis

 ## 7. PCA, LDA and Correlation, Dimension Reduction